Compliments and Complaints Processes

 • Serious maladministration

-• Serous and substantial waste of public money
+• A serious and substantial waste of public money

-Council is currently developing a policy and embedding Child Safe Standards into our work processes and procedures.
+Council has developed a Child Safety Policy and is embedding the Child Safe Standards into our work processes and procedures.
 This includes the procedure for investigating and responding to reportable allegations, which will be conducted in accordance with the Children’s Guardian Act 2019.
 A reportable allegation is made where a child, young person, or adult makes an allegation based on a reasonable belief that a Councillor, employee, volunteer or contractor of Council has been, or allegedly been, involved in the harm or abuse of a child or young person.
-Further information will be available shortly.
+Information about Child Safe Reporting involving a Wentworth Shire Council worker is available here.